BNLNPPS/xpload/README.md

 When the xpload package is installed it looks for a configuration file in `<install_prefix>` which is the preferred behavior in production environment.
-For testing and debugging purposes this can be overridden by placing a configuration file in the current directory or by setting the `XPLOAD_DIR` environment variable to where your configuration files reside.
+For testing and debugging purposes this can be overridden by placing a configuration file in the current directory or by setting the `XPLOAD_CONFIG_DIR` environment variable to where your configuration files reside.